Adversarial Risk via Optimal Transport and Optimal Couplings: Optimal adversarial classifiers via optimal couplings

 \subsection{Beyond Gaussian examples}

 The coupling strategy for Gaussian random variables can also be applied to other univariate examples that share some similarities with the Gaussian case.
 To illustrate, we describe the optimal classifier and optimal coupling for uniform distributions and triangular distributions.
-The precise proof details in these cases may be reconstructed from the proofs of Theorems~\ref{thm: same mean} and \ref{thm: diff mean}.

 \begin{theorem}[Uniform distributions] Let $\mu$ and $\nu$ be uniform measures on closed intervals $I$ and $J$ respectively.
 Without loss of generality, we assume $|I| \leq |J|$.
-Then the optimal robust risk is $\nu(I^{2\epsilon})$ and the optimal classifier is given by $A = I^\epsilon$. \end{theorem}
+Then the optimal robust risk is $\nu(I^{2\epsilon})$ and the optimal classifier is given by $A = I^\epsilon$. \end{theorem} \begin{proof} See Appendix~\ref{app: uniform coupling proof} \end{proof}

-\begin{proof}[Proof sketch of Theorem~\ref{thm: uniform coupling}] Like in the proof for Theorem~\ref{thm: same mean}, we prove Theorem~\ref{thm: uniform coupling} by partitioning the real line into several regions for $\mu$ and $\nu$, and transporting mass between these regions.
-Figure~\ref{fig: coupling_uniform} shows the optimal coupling for the case when $I^{2\epsilon}\subseteq J$.